FRENCH AND ECONOMICS (BA)

-This joint degree enables you to acquire an in-depth knowledge of French language and culture while developing your ability as an analyst of international economic phenomena.
+This joint degree gives you an in-depth knowledge of French language and culture while developing your ability as an analyst of international economic phenomena.
 50% of your degree will be in Economics and 50% in the School of Modern Languages.
-The French side of your degree will extend your knowledge and understanding of the language, literature, culture, society and politics of France and the Francophone world, in both a historical and a contemporary perspective, to promote a lasting interest in, and enjoyment of, French cultural variety.
-In Economics, you will study the choices of consumers, corporations, governments, networks and nations, developing a deep knowledge of global and local economic trends, institutions and policies.
+The French side of your degree will extend your understanding of the language, literature, culture, society and politics of France and the Francophone world, whilst in Economics you will study the choices of consumers, corporations, governments, networks and nations, developing a deep knowledge of global and local economic trends, institutions and policies.
 You’ll spend your second or third year abroad, consolidating and enhancing your learning.

 We will track your progress through language assignments, essays, presentations, portfolio submissions and examinations (written and oral).
 Throughout your course you will receive detailed, personalised feedback to help you to improve your skills.

 The final degree classification is determined by your second and final year marks and each contributes 50%.